-The Group has a set of policies that demand all employees to adhere to the relevant safety laws and regulations, industry standards as well as customer's requirements (e.g. OHSAS18001:2007).
+The Group has a set of policies that demand all employees to adhere to the relevant safety laws and regulations, industry standards as well as customer's requirements (e.g. ISO 45001:2018).

-We understand that prevention is crucial when it comes to managing the safety in the workplace.
-Each business unit has a designated Environment, Health and Safety (EHS) representative responsible to educate employees on the importance of safety in the workplace.
+We understand that prevention is crucial when it comes to managing safety in the workplace.
+Each business unit has a designated Health, Safety and Environment (HSE) representative responsible to educate employees on the importance of safety in the workplace.

-Monthly and yearly EHS meetings will be conducted and attained by employees with the aim to increase the awareness of employees toward the safety in the workplace, including the sharing of preferred safety practices and behaviors, and safety incidents during the period.
+Monthly and yearly HSE meetings are conducted and attended by employees with the aim to increase the awareness of employees toward safety in the workplace, including the sharing of preferred safety practices and behaviors, and safety incidents during the period.